MrOlivierdA/Workshop-WordPress/README.md

 Once you have launch your environment (a server with PHP & MySQL), you're ready to start.

+> NB: in this repo, you have already a [docker environment](#the-docker-environment) ready, feel free to use it.

 The first thing to do is to create an empty database in your DB manager.
 Git it a name.

 The next step is to go the file ``wp-config.php` & write the correct info of your DB to be able to link it with WorkPress.